CCJY/interview-accountapi/README.md

 For more details, I have used the latest version of Golang (1.19) and tried to make it general for other projects.
 The sources in the pkg/client are general library, and the Form3 client in the examples is the result of using them.
 When I made this project, as I am starting Go for the first time, I decided to try generic programming supported from 1.18.
 I tried to make the request and response data generic.
 In addition, I included my app in `docker-compose.yml` and passed the tests I implemented by docker-compose up.

 # Summary
-Here is a summary of some of the home exercise.

 <details><summary>Directory Structure</summary>